Global Privacy Policy

 Starship Technologies Privacy Policy

-Starship’s Privacy Policy (the “Privacy Policy”) establishes and communicates the key principles that Starship follows in protecting the personal information that we collect.
 Please note that some privacy rights and obligations may differ in certain locations based on local law, in which case we will comply with the local legal requirements.

 What data do we collect?